Rico-K/jQueryPostillonTicker/README.md

 ### Set after initialization

-You can also set settings after the plugin has be initialized in three different ways:
+You can also set settings after the plugin has been initialized in three different ways:

 #### Set single setting